What is the weather like during October and what sort of temperatures can I expect?

 So take a t-shirt, something long sleeved and an umbrella.
 That should do! : )

 P.S Never go to sauna is the temp is under 60C.
-You'll get cold. ; ) A proper Finnish sauna has a temp from 60 to 100 and even more. almost 6 years ago
+You'll get cold. ; ) A proper Finnish sauna has a temp from 60 to 100 and even more. about 6 years ago